 This section will describe common issues and indicate steps one can perform to diagnose and remedy them without having to contact a Kloudless engineer for assistance.
-A full list of useful commands is available in the Management Command Reference below.
+A full list of useful commands is available in the Management Command Reference in Appendix D.

 Use this checklist to resolve any immediate issues affecting production if time is of the essence.
 Cluster SSH can be used to execute commands on several instances at once.

 Check alerts for system metrics such as CPU, Memory and Disk Space to determine if resource scarcity is causing unavailability.
 Make a request to the instance while running

 ke_logsto view new as it may point to the cause.
 Past log data can be also be viewed at

 - Errors related to